Jar-O-Skittles: Benefits of Table Partitioning

 Maintenance related to indexex and statistics are also worth a mention.
 With a partitioned table you can rebuild indexes for individual partitions instead of for the entire table.
 This is handy when you have several partitions where the data changes frequently (e.g. a partition containing data for the current day/week).
 Rebuilding an index for a single partition is much cheaper than doing if for the entire table.
 Same goes for statistics.
 Different partitions may be queried differently.
 Being able to create (and update) custom statistics on a small subset of a large table is much cheaper.

 Jar-of-Skittles analogy: let’s say we want to get rid of all the green skittles (nobody likes green skittles and they’re simply taking up space on the table).
 Without partitioning our skittles, we’d have to comb through the big jar containing all skittles and separate the greens into another jar to stick in the pantry.
-However, if we’ve partitioned out skittles, we can simply take the jar of green skittles and empty it into another jar and stick it up in the pantry.
+However, if we’ve partitioned out skittles into separate mini-jars by color, we can simply take the mini-jar of green skittles and empty it into the trash can.

 Just like the partition-elimination example, if the partitioning strategy (e.g. color) doesn’t line up with your archival/maintenance strategy (e.g. circumference), you’re not going to see much benefit.